 ● Flexible platform

-Now when we have idea about what Magento and WordPress are, let us now discuss the comparisons between WordPress and Magento based on their features and you can decide by your own which platform is more suitable for you.
+Now when we have an idea about what Magento and WordPress are, let us discuss the comparisons based on their features and you can decide on your own which platform is more suitable for you.
 So let us begin.

 1. WordPress vs Magento in development

-Although both WordPress and Magento are content management systems, despite having many similarities, we can’t say they are completely similar.
-As soon you begin development, you can see the differences between both the content management systems.
+Although both content management systems, despite having many similarities, we can’t say they are completely similar.
+As soon you begin development, you can see the differences between both content management systems.

 If you have worked on WordPress previously, Magento may seem complicated to learn due to the differences in terminology.
 But with time, it gets easier to learn.

-Both WordPress and Magento have amazing SEO features and they can also be improved with the help of extensions and plugins.
+Both have amazing SEO features and they can also be improved with the help of extensions and plugins.

-When using Magento, one has to be sure to choose a well-scripted theme.
-Magento is not usually built with content marketing in mind, it needs a bit more efforts to tidy up your SEO.
-One of the most overlooked aspect of Magento is to add title and alt texts to each and every image which is helpful in increasing traffic of your website.
+When using Magento, one has to be sure to choose a well-scripted theme. it is not usually built with content marketing in mind, it needs a bit more effort to tidy up your SEO.
+One of the most overlooked aspects of this is to add title and alt texts to every image which helps increase traffic to your website.

 Due to its popularity, WordPress gets a lot of press on this aspect.
-However, the code core for both Magento and WordPress are highly secure.
+However, the code core for both is highly secure.

-Magento and WordPress both have security improvements.
-The question of security comes down to the add-ons, themes and plugins you choose as well as how well you are able to manage your server security.
+both have security improvements.
+The question of security comes down to the add-ons, themes, and plugins you choose as well as how well you can manage your server security.

 Security is yet another reason to choose a self-hosted solution.

-Magento is a self-hosted open source software.
+Magento is a self-hosted open-source software.
 You can download and install this yourself.
 Although this edition doesn’t have all the features and does not come with any support.
 Second, you have Magento eCommerce which includes paid plans.
-The pricing of these paid plans are quite expensive.
-They are more valuable and provide high performance cloud hosting, additional features and professional support.
+The pricing of these paid plans is quite expensive.
+They are more valuable and provide high-performance cloud hosting, additional features, and professional support.

-On the other hand, WordPress is a free and open source software which can be installed for free.
-It doesn’t require much of the technical knowledge and even the beginners can install and use it.
+On the other hand, WordPress is free and open-source software that can be installed for free.
+It doesn’t require much technical knowledge and even beginners can install and use it.
 If you have little knowledge, you can use it without any need of hiring a developer.
-There are many WooCommerce plugins that are an alternative to paid extensions.
-There are also many free themes available which you can use to reduce your costs.
+Many WooCommerce plugins are an alternative to paid extensions.
+There are also many free themes available that you can use to reduce your costs.

 WordPress is made up of multiple pages and posts.
 When developing template files, a lot of functions are used to call the post and page content.
 Template files can be created and applied on the same page.

-Although Magento also functions quite similarly but sometimes what could have been done with a few clicks in WordPress requires more efforts to be done in Magento.
-In Magento you cannot set up additional CMS template by simply creating a new template file but you will need to create a new module that has the list of templates available to it.
+Although Magento also functions quite similarly but sometimes what could have been done with a few clicks in WordPress requires more effort to be done in Magento.
+In Magento, you cannot set up additional CMS templates by simply creating a new template file but you will need to create a new module that has the list of templates available to it.

-On the basis on the given points, you can choose any of the platform depending upon your business needs and requirements.
+Based on the given points, you can choose any of the platforms depending on your business needs and requirements.

-If you have queries or questions, feel free to ask us in the comment section below.
+If you have queries or questions, feel free to contact us.
 We will try to answer back your queries as soon as possible.